Skip to main content

 Notice the monthly premium difference between the insurance companies offering these plans varies by up to 250%+.
 I have guidelines on initial company selection and when to switch companies.

-I would not recommend plans/companies I would not enroll in myself.
+I do not recommend plans/companies I would not enroll in myself.

 The Idaho Department of Insurance regulates insurance companies offering Medicare Supplement plans to Idaho residents.
 This responsibility includes reviewing the annual reports each insurance company is required to file and approve/disapproving annual premium increases.